 I prefer hickory because I find it to be the best match for beef.
 You can go with what you like, I am just sharing my recipe here.
 This is about how to smoke, but you can try any combination you’d like.

-Now one of the biggest questions is always fat side up or down.
-I have written an entire article on this and the consensus seems to be UP.
+The consensus in the BBQ community is fat side UP.
 Now it is as simple as laying it down on the grates, closing the lid and maintaining the heat of the smoker to between 225° and 250°.

 Some people maintain smoke for the entirety of the cook, but realistically it stops absorbing the smoke after about two to three hours.
 So around three hours in I like to wrap the brisket in butcher paper to help keep moisture in the meat because it is going to be a long cook.
 Some people use aluminum foil, so this is up to you.
 Others do not wrap it at all.